Querandí: Relations with the Europeans

 In 1516, the Spaniard Juan Díaz de Solís landed on the shores of the River Plate (Río de la Plata), but the natives resisted his attempt of conquest and the expedition failed.

 Ferdinand Magellan touched the port soon afterwards and went up the River Plate in search for a connection between the Atlantic and Pacific Oceans.
 When he saw that there was no such connection, he continued navigating southwards along the land presently called Patagonia, making contact with the Tehuelche peoples, whom he called Patagones.
 After this, he discovered the strait bearing his name and connecting the Atlantic and the Pacific Oceans.

-The Querandi tribe first met Europeans when Pedro de Mendoza's expedition arrived in the area of Buenos Aires in 1535 AD.
-The first foundation of Buenos Aires took place in March 1536 by Don Pedro de Mendoza (1487–1537), who had been given the title of “Adelantado” and empowered by Charles V, Holy Roman Emperor “to conquer and colonize the lands in Solis' River, called River Plate".
+The Querandí tribe first met Europeans when Pedro de Mendoza's expedition arrived in the area of Buenos Aires in 1535.
+The first foundation of Buenos Aires took place in March 1536 by Mendoza (1487–1537), who had been given the title of "Adelantado" and empowered by Charles V, Holy Roman Emperor “to conquer and colonize the lands in Solis' River, called River Plate".
 The exact place where the city was founded is not accurately known, as no traces of the foundation act have been found.

 The Querandí people, who lived in the surrounding area, were friendly at the beginning and obtained Spanish goods in exchange for food resulting from hunting and fishing; but, suddenly, they chose to interrupt contact and food became scarce among the Spaniards.